 • Aletha Morris of Martin, a sophomore.
 She received the Alex Haley Scholarship.

 — — —

-The USAA has established the All-American Scholar At-Large Award Program to recognize superior students who excel in academic disciplines.
+The USAA has established the All-American Scholar Program to offer deserved recognition to superior students who excel in the academic disciplines.
 All-American Scholars must earn a 3.3 or higher grade point average.
 Only scholars selected by a school instructor, counselor or other qualified sponsor are accepted.

 “Recognizing and supporting our youth is more important than ever before in America’s history,” said Dr. George Stevens, USAA founder.
 “Certainly, students recognized as All-American Scholars should be congratulated and appreciated for their dedication to excellence and achievement.”

 Aletha Morris, All-American Scholar, Hannah Woodruff, Heather Grossner, Julianne Lawson, scholarships, U.S. Achievement Academy, University of Tennessee at Martin